sulphuric-sudip/Solar-System-Simulation/README.md

 The size of the planet and orbital axis is taken such that they seem realistic for viewing.

 The shape of orbit of the planet is in eclipse shape.
-So as form the relation between minor and major axis:
+The relation between the minor and major axis:

 $$ b = a * \sqrt{1-e^2} $$